Armaggheddon/BricksFinder/.github/README.md

         ```bash
         docker compose -f gpu-docker-compose.yml up --build
         ```
+    Additional arguments can be provided to customize the startup:
+    - `--share`: Creates a shared link though gradio to access the Web UI outside your local network.
+False by default.
+    - `--startup_index=<minifigure|brick>`: The dataset used when starting the Web UI.
+Default is `minifigure`.
+    - `--rebuild`: Rebuild the index when starting the container.
+False by default.
+    - `--invalidate_cache`: Invalidate the cached files.
+This will remove all the downloaded data like the model, the tokenizer and the dataset.
+It also sets `--rebuild_index` to True.
+False by default.

 3. **Access the Web UI:**
     Once the container is up and running, and all the required models and datasets are downloaded and the index has been built, you can access the Web UI at `http://localhost:8000/`.

 > [!NOTE]
 > As for the Gradio live demo, the first startup may take a few minutes depending on the hardware used and the available internet speed.
 However when run locally, this will happen only the first time a specific dataset is used and subsequent runs will use the cached data.
+The cached data will be saved in the `BricksFinder/bricks_finder/vector_indexes` folder.

 > [!TIP]
 > When using the GPU container, make sure to have both the latest Nvidia drivers (>= 560 or later) and the latest version of the Nvidia Container Toolkit installed.
 For more information, refer to the [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).